laggykiller/SqliteSEECLI/README.md

 [SQLite Encryption Extension (SEE)](https://sqlite.org/com/see.html) is a proprietary, paid add-on to SQLite that add RC4, AES-128 (OFB, CCM), AES-256 (OFB) support.
-Note that libraries such as SQLCipher encrypts database differently with SQLite SEE, hence it is impossible to open database encrypted with SQLite SEE with FOSS programs and libraries (e.g. SQLCipher, DB Browser for SQLite)
+Note that libraries such as SQLCipher encrypts database differently with SQLite SEE, hence it is impossible to open database encrypted with SQLite SEE using FOSS programs and libraries (e.g. SQLCipher, DB Browser for SQLite)

 [Xojo](https://www.xojo.com/) is a propiretary, paid cross-platform app development tool